Craniopharyngioma in Children

 - Forebrain.
 This part has the cerebrum.

-The cerebrum has two sides, the right and left hemispheres.
+The cerebrum has 2 sides, the right and left hemispheres.
 It controls thoughts,

 senses.
 This includes seeing, hearing, smelling, touching, and feeling pain.

 movement and helps to maintain posture, balance, and equilibrium.

 midbrain, the pons, and the medulla.
 It is the part of the brain that connects to

 spinal cord.
 It plays a part in controlling muscles and sensations from the body.

 Part of the brainstem helps control breathing and the heartbeat.
 Many of the cranial

 nerves start in the brain stem.
 The cranial nerves carry messages from different